Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 - Simplicity: You avoid having to dynamically reconfigure Unbound or clients whenever your GUA changes.
 - Reachability: Clients can always find Unbound at fd00:AAAA:BBBB:CCCC::1, even if your global prefix changes.

-## But what about our Verizon delegated prefix?
-Don't we need to configure `rad` to advertise it, in `rad.conf`?

-No. `rad.conf` does not need the delegated prefix to be explicitly included.

-*As long as the prefix is assigned to the interface (by `dhcp6leased`), `rad` will advertise it.* Recall above we configured `dhcp6leased` to assign the first /64 to `ix0`.

-This is consistent with OpenBSD's philosophy of minimal config when possible, and it makes IPv6 Just Work™

 ## 7. Enable and start `rad`
 Wait until dhcp6leased has received the delegated prefix.
 Then, enable and start rad, so that it advertises the correct prefix and DNS info on LAN.
 ```sh